Pima County Community College District

-- The Networking and Membership Committee will be chaired by two Representatives and include at least two active ACES members.
+- The Networking Committee will be co-chaired by one Representative and include at least three active ACES members.
 This committee provides opportunities for exempt staff to interact with fellow exempt staff, organize events for members, and allow for people to meet, exchange ideas and interrelate.
 Additionally, events that promote community service and goodwill will also be focus of this committee.
 The committee, importantly, will also monitor membership activity and will work to increase the membership base.
 Lastly, the Representatives are responsible for obtaining regular membership reports via the President who works closely with Human Resources on membership issues.

 - The Election Committee will be chaired by the President-Elect and include at least two active ACES members.
 No one currently on the ballot can serve on the committee.
 This committee is responsible for the publication of notice for nominations and elections, the verification of eligibility for candidates, the organization and supervision of election proceedings, and the counting of ballots.
 The Election Committee must be formed by February to properly carry out the tasks associated with administering the Elections process.

 - The By-Laws Committee will be chaired by the Past-President and include at least three active ACES members.
 This committee will consider any proposed changes to the By-Laws, ensure that copies of the By-Laws are readily available to all members, perform audits of the By-Laws, and initiate By-Law changes via voting, if deemed necessary.
 The By-Laws Committee should be formed in January.